Computer Hope

 Creating a computer password

-The BIOS / CMOS password is one of the more secure methods of password protecting a computer as the computer will not be able to be used unless the password is known.
-To create a BIOS / CMOS password, enter your computer's CMOS setup and enter a system password.
+The BIOS or CMOS password is a more secure methods of password protecting a computer, as the computer cannot be used unless the password is known.
+To create a BIOS or CMOS password, enter your computer's CMOS setup and enter a system password.

 Screen saver password

 Several third-party programs are available to password protect your computer.
-Once one of these programs has been installed, a user should be prompted to enter and enable a password on the computer.
+Once one of these programs is installed, a user should be prompted to enter and enable a password on the computer.

 Changing a computer password